 From the main street of Robertson turn south onto Meryla Street, cross the railway line, then turn left onto South Street.
 The National Park is just a little way along on the right

 Built in 1977 by a local potato grower with the intention of it becoming an Information Centre but sadly that hasn’t come to fruition.
-It adorns the main street at the eastern end of town within a park.
-It was modelled on the Sebago potato and is approx ten metres long and four metres wide.
+It was modelled on the Sebago potato and is approximately 10 metres long and 4 metres wide.